Karunanidhi family: Dominance in Tamil film industry

-There are allegations on a large set of family members of Karunanidhi entering into Tamil film distribution and production on account of political backup.
-"Karunanidhi has used his political might to thrust his entire family on Tamil cinema," said Thuglak editor Cho Ramaswamy, in one of the interviews that fuelled a retort from Karunanidhi, "If Prithvi Raj Kapoor’s family is in films till today, if Rajnikanth’s daughter can produce movies and his son-in-law Dhanush can act, what is wrong if my grandsons Kalanidhi, Udayanidhi, Dayanidhi, Arlunidhi and Arivunidihi are into film-making?
+There are allegations on many family members of Karunanidhi entering Tamil film distribution and production on account of political backing.
+"Karunanidhi has used his political might to thrust his entire family on Tamil cinema," said Thuglak editor Cho Ramaswamy, in one of the interviews that fuelled a retort from Karunanidhi, "If Prithviraj Kapoor’s family is in films till today, if Rajnikanth’s daughter can produce movies and his son-in-law Dhanush can act, what is wrong if my grandsons Kalanidhi, Udayanidhi, Dayanidhi, Arulnidhi and Arivunidihi are into film-making?
 It is just another conspiracy by the threaded class (Brahmins) because I work for the Dravidian community" after laying the foundation stone for a colony for film workers on 23 August 2010.
-The feeling of political might is supported by the production of films by family members starting ventures, leaving Sun Pictures during the DMK government during 2006–2011.
+The feeling of political might is supported by the production of films by family members starting ventures, leaving Sun Pictures during the DMK government of 2006–2011.
 The distributors also complained of level-playing field with the political clout involved in distribution of films.